Carbon black: Surface and surface chemistry

 All carbon blacks have chemisorbed oxygen complexes (i.e., carboxylic, quinonic, lactonic, phenolic groups and others) on their surfaces to varying degrees depending on the conditions of manufacture.
 These surface oxygen groups are collectively referred to as volatile content.
 It is also known to be a non-conductive material due to its volatile content.

 The coatings and inks industries prefer grades of carbon black that are acid-oxidized.
 Acid is sprayed in high-temperature dryers during the manufacturing process to change the inherent surface chemistry of the black.
 The amount of chemically-bonded oxygen on the surface area of the black is increased to enhance performance characteristics.

 Use in lithium-ion batteries

-Carbon black is a common conductive additive for lithium ion batteries as they have small particle sizes and large specific surface areas (SSA) which allow for the additive to be well distributed throughout the cathode or anode in addition to being cheap and long-lasting.
+Carbon black is a common conductive additive for lithium-ion batteries as the particles have small sizes and a large specific surface areas (SSA) which allow for the additive to be well distributed throughout the cathode or anode in addition to being cheap and long-lasting.
 Unlike graphite, which is one of the other common materials used in chargeable batteries, carbon black consists of crystal lattices that are further apart and promotes Li+ intercalation because it allows more pathways for lithium storage.

 Carbon black has a low density that allows for a large volume of it to be dispersed so that its conductive effects are applied evenly throughout the battery.
 Furthermore, its arrangement of randomly distributed graphite-like crystals improves battery stability because of the decrease in the potential barrier of lithium intercalation into graphite, which ultimately affects the performance of cathodes.